2017/18 Program Handbook

 Late Submissions of Assignments/Projects

-As such, the School of Media+Design has a zero tolerance rule for unsubstantiated late submissions of assignment/projects.
+As such, the School of Media+Design does not accept unsubstantiated late submissions of assignment/projects.

 This process ensures that all students within the School of Media+Design are following academic/industry protocol and are all treated fairly and equally in their evaluations.

-If you require further information and/or clarification on the process for late submission/s please contact your program coordinator.
+If you require further information and/or clarification on the process for late submission/s please contact your student advisor or program coordinator.

 Health & Safety Policy